Nuclear magnetic resonance study of thin Co$_2$FeAl$_{0.5}$Si$_{0.5}$ Heusler films with varying thickness: Results and discussion

 Figure~\ref{Fig_xrd} shows the $\theta/2\theta$ scan of a 45-nm thick Co$_2$FeAl$_{0.5}$Si$_{0.5}$ epitaxial film on MgAl$_2$O$_4$ (001).
 The clear Laue oscillations near the Co$_2$FeAl$_{0.5}$Si$_{0.5}$ (004) peak demonstrate the high crystalline uniformity as well as smooth surface and sharp interface with the substrate.
 Fig.~\ref{Fig_xrd}(b) presents a rocking curve of the (400) peak with a full-width-at-half-maximum (FWHM) of 0.0043$^\circ$, which is at the instrumental resolution limit of our high-resolution XRD system, revealing exceptional crystalline quality.

-We measured the $^{59}$Co NMR spectra for different thin film samples with varying thickness (20, 45, 84, 120 and 200~nm) in order to further characterize the structural quality of our films.
-Fig.~\ref{Fig_1} exemplarily shows the normalized $^{59}$Co NMR spectra of films with thickness t = 20, 84 and 200~nm in comparison with that of a Co$_2$FeAl$_{0.5}$Si$_{0.5}$ bulk sample (data taken from Ref.\cite{WKS12}).
-All spectra share the main line around 163~MHz with one shoulder on the low frequency side and two pronounced satellites on the high frequency side.
-Using a simple model with three Lorentzian lines of equal linewidth and spacing to fit the measured NMR spectra, we obtained the average spacing of 33~MHz between the main line and the high frequency satellites, which is slightly larger than in the corresponding bulk samples (31~MHz) \cite{WKS12}.
+In order to further characterize the structural quality of our films we measured the $^{59}$Co NMR spectra for different thin film samples with varying thickness (20, 45, 84, 120 and 200~nm).
+Figure~\ref{Fig_1} exemplarily shows the normalized $^{59}$Co NMR spectra of films with thickness t = 20, 84 and 200~nm in comparison with that of a Co$_2$FeAl$_{0.5}$Si$_{0.5}$ bulk sample (data taken from Ref.~\onlinecite{WKS12}).
+All spectra share the main line around 163~MHz with one shoulder on the low frequency side and two pronounced satellites on the high frequency side with spacing of about $\sim 33$~MHz between them.

-The observation of low and high frequency satellite lines with a spacing of about 30-33~MHz suggest contribution from $B2$ type ordering of the films, in line with the interpretation of the NMR data for Co$_2$FeAl$_{0.5}$Si$_{0.5}$ and Co$_2$FeAl bulk samples \cite{WKS12,WKS08}.
-However, the satellite on the low frequency side is considerably more pronounced in the bulk sample than in the films while the high-frequency satellites are less pronounced in the bulk sample suggesting that the films are more Fe-rich and Al/Si-poor than the expected 2:1:0.5:0.5 stoichiometry (compare \cite{WKS09,WKS12}).
-The formation of Fe-rich environments may also be responsible for the slightly higher than expected magnetic saturation-moment.
+The observation of low and high frequency satellite lines with a spacing of about 33~MHz suggests a contribution from $B2$ type ordering of the films, in line with the interpretation of the NMR data for Co$_2$FeAl$_{0.5}$Si$_{0.5}$ and Co$_2$FeAl bulk samples.\cite{WKS12,WKS08} Partial $B2$ type ordering of the films is consistent with the ternary thermodynamic Co-Fe-Al phase diagram at 650$^\circ$~C\cite{Koz99} and with experimental results for the Co$_2$FeAl$_{0.5}$Si$_{0.5}$ compound from Umetsu \textit{et al.}\cite{UOK12} Neglecting other contributions to the high frequency satellite, its higher intensity in the films may be understood in terms of higher degree of $B2$ type contributions.
+This interpretation, however, is in strong contrast to the significantly smaller NMR echo intensity at $\sim130~$MHz in films compared to the bulk sample.
+In fact, NMR spectra of the film samples do not exhibit a clear satellite, but rather a shoulder, on the low frequency side, which complicates the qualitative comparison of the spectra.
+Taking into account both observations, the larger high frequency satellites and the poorly resolved low frequency satellite in the films compared to the bulk sample, it seems natural to interpret this observation as a deviation from the 2:1:0.5:0.5 stoichiometry, and more specifically, to assume, that the films are more Fe-rich and Al/Si-poor than the expected 2:1:0.5:0.5 stoichiometry (compare Ref.~\onlinecite{IWJ08,WKS09,WKS12}).
+The formation of Fe-rich environments may also be responsible for the slightly higher than expected magnetic saturation-moment as, according to the Slater-Pauling rule, the expected value for magnetic moment in case of Co$_2$FeAl$_{0.5}$Si$_{0.5}$ compound is $5.5~\mu$B/f.u., whereas the measured one for the 45~nm film is about $5.6~\mu$B/f.u. (see Ref.~\onlinecite{PAB13}).

-In the following, we will explore the trends in the NMR data of the films in comparison with their properties.